mutantstandard/orxporter/docs/dzuk/image_formats.md

 `oxipng <in file> --out, <out file> --quiet`

-In Mutant Standard tests, Crushed PNGs have a file size reduction of about 25% compared to normal PNGs, but only on larger sizes (128px upwards).
-At 32px, crushing PNGs only has an average file size reduction of 3%.
+In tests with Mutant Standard emoji, Crushed PNGs have a file size reduction of between 40-70% (larger the reductions for larger file sizes), so if you're in a situation where you really need to care about file size, you should definitely use it over PNG.

-Unlike Optimised SVGs, crushing PNGs is basically flawless in our experience.